-GO Generic Targets: The targets and AORs for Cycle-7 generic targets must be completely specified by December 15, 2010.
+GO Generic Targets: The targets and AORs for Cycle-8 generic targets must be completely specified by December 15, 2011.

-3.8 Director's Discretionary Time
+3.7 Director's Discretionary Time

 Up to five percent of the total Spitzer observing time is allocated by the SSC Director as Director's Discretionary Time (DDT).
 This time is intended to facilitate proposals that address emerging scientific topics and unanticipated phenomena.
-Any observation requiring execution in less than 8 weeks from the time the phenomenon is identified must submit a DDT proposal.
+Any observation requiring execution in less than 8 weeks from the time the phenomenon is identified must be requested via a DDT proposal.

-Scientists wishing to request DDT can do so at any time during the year through the online DDT Proposal Submission form available at the SSC website (http://ssc.spitzer.caltech.edu).
+Scientists wishing to request DDT can do so at any time during the year through the online DDT Proposal Submission form available at the SSC website (http://ssc.spitzer.caltech.edu/warmmission/ddttoo).
 Abstracts of approved DDT proposals are also available at the website.
 Investigators should not utilize DDT to resubmit all or part of a proposal that was rejected by the normal peer review process.

-3.9 Data Rights
+3.8 Data Rights

-General Observer (including Snapshot) AORs shall have a nominal proprietary data period of twelve months.
+Exploration Science Program AORs will have a maximum proprietary period of 90 days.
+Regular General Observer and Snapshot AORs shall have a nominal proprietary data period of twelve months.
 The proprietary period commences when scientifically usable data from commissioned pipelines are made available to the Principal Investigator via the Spitzer Science Archive.
 Once the proprietary period for an AOR expires, the raw and pipeline-processed data enter the public domain and are available to anyone through the Spitzer Science Archive.